• Facebook

 This rack of lamb is coated with garlic and fresh herbs, then roasted in the oven until tender and juicy.
 The perfect recipe for any special occasion that takes just minutes to put together!

-When I’m looking for a main course that I know will impress my guests, I turn to prime rib, beef tenderloin or this easy yet elegant rack of lamb recipe.
+When I’m looking for a main course that I know will impress my guests, I turn to slow roasted prime rib, beef tenderloin or this easy yet elegant rack of lamb recipe.
 It always gets rave reviews!

 This rack of lamb is coated with garlic and fresh herbs, then roasted in the oven until tender and juicy.
 This rack of lamb is coated with garlic and fresh herbs, then roasted in the oven until tender and juicy.